Palygorskite

 Palygorskite or attapulgite is a magnesium aluminium phyllosilicate with the chemical formula (Mg,Al)2Si4O10(OH)*4(H2O) that occurs in a type of clay soil common to the Southeastern United States.
-It is one of the types of fuller's earth.
+It is one of the types of fuller's earth and commonly occurs as a fibrous clay mineral.
 Some smaller deposits of this mineral can be found in Mexico, where its use is tied to the manufacture of Maya blue in pre-Columbian times.
+Unlike layered phyllosilicates such as smectites, palygorskite has a chain-like crystal structure (ribbons) consisting of continuous tetrahedral silica chains linked to octahedral sheets of magnesium and aluminum, each ribbon being linked to the next by inversion of SiO_{4} tetrahedra along a set of Si-O-Si bonds.
+This structural feature contributes to many of its peculiar physicochemical properties.

+Crystal structure

+The crystal structure of palygorskite consists of continuous tetrahedral silica chains linked to octahedral sheets of magnesium and aluminum.
+Periodic inversion of the tetrahedral sheets produces elongated channels running parallel to the crystallographic axis.
+Water in palygorskite occurs in several forms, including adsorbed surface water, channel (zeolitic) water located within the channels, and structurally bound water associated with octahedral cations.
+These different forms of water are released at distinct temperature ranges during heating and influence the thermal stability and physicochemical characteristics of the mineral.
+Palygorskite belongs to the palygorskite–sepiolite group of fibrous phyllosilicates.
+Minerals in this group share a chain-like crystal structure composed of continuous tetrahedral silica chains linked to discontinuous octahedral sheets.
+Sepiolite is structurally similar but contains wider structural channels and exhibits a higher magnesium and lower aluminum content.

 Name

 Palygorskite was first described in 1862 for a deposit at Palygorskaya on the Popovka River, Middle Urals, Permskaya Oblast, Russia.
 The synonym attapulgite is derived from the U.S. town of Attapulgus, in the extreme southwest corner of the state of Georgia, where the mineral is abundant and surface-mined.
+In modern mineralogical classification the term palygorskite is preferred by the Commission on New Minerals, Nomenclature and Classification (CNMNC) of the International Mineralogical Association (IMA), whereas the term attapulgite remains widely used in industrial and commercial contexts.

 Origin

 Five processes for the genesis of palygorskite were discussed in the older literature: